swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

 # Encode the Google Service Account key to base64
 base64 -i ~/Downloads/google-service-account-key.json
 ```

+If on Linux, you can use the command `base64 -w 0 -i ~/Downloads/google-service-account-key.json`.

 **Store the Google Service Account key as a CI/CD variable**